Ishan Girdhar

 In GDPR, Chapter 4, Section 3, Article 35. defines DPIA as below:

-Simply put, “DPIA is an assessment of the impact of the envisaged processing operations on the protection of personal data.”
+Put simply, "DPIA is an assessment of the impact of the envisaged processing operations on the protection of personal data."

 Why do we need to carry out DPIA?

 The intention of carrying out DPIA is to ensure that the personal information collected is used only for the intended purpose.
-It identifies the impact(s) that any process or system change has on the organisation that complies with its privacy policy and applicable privacy laws and regulations.
+It identifies the impact(s) that any process or system change has on the organization that complies with its privacy policy and applicable privacy laws and regulations.

 What is the Purpose of DPIA?